ruanpereira/Arch_EXP/Installation/README.md

 ```

-After that, enable the autostart in the config file of i3:
+After that, enable the autostart in the config file of i3 by :

 ```